 3 Attending the Festival

 An individual or group may need a facility or consideration that would not normally be required by, or apply to, a majority of participants.
-Glasgow Music Festival seeks to meet these needs wherever practicable, but can only do so if such requirements are notified sufficiently in advance to allow necessary arrangements to be made.
-In certain circumstances it may be that suitable arrangements cannot be made on the desired occasion and, in these cases, the notifier will be advised accordingly.
+We seek to meet these needs wherever practicable, but can only do so if such requirements are notified to us sufficiently in advance to allow us to make the necessary arrangements.
+In certain circumstances it may be that we cannot make suitable arrangements on the desired occasion and, in these cases, we will advise the notifier accordingly.
 Anyone with such requirements should contact the Festival Secretary to discuss and agree arrangements.

 4 Festival personnel

-Festival personnel comprise voluntary organisers and stewards.
-Volunteers are recruited and refereed by the Stewarding Administrator or the voluntary organisers.
-A record is kept of each volunteer’s contact details and a short Job Description is issued to each steward when they sign in at the Festival.
-During the Festival, badges showing name and designation are issued to all personnel.
-A record is kept of organisers and stewards on duty at each Festival session.
+Our personnel on duty at the Festival comprise voluntary organisers and stewards.
+Volunteers are recruited and refereed by the Stewarding Administrator or other voluntary organisers.
+We keep a record of each volunteer’s contact details and issue a short Job Description to each steward when they sign in at the Festival.
+We provide all personnel with lanyards and badges so they can be identified at the Festival.
+We keep a record of organisers and stewards on duty at each Festival session.

 5 Guidance for entry Sponsors

-Glasgow Music Festival believes that taking part is a positive experience for the overwhelming majority of participants and, through its policies and practices, aims to make it so.
+We believe that taking part in the Festival is a positive experience for the overwhelming majority of participants and, through our policies and practices, aim to make it so.
 There may, however, be individual circumstances where a particular person or group is unlikely to benefit.
 Sponsors should take account of such circumstances when deciding whether or not an individual or group should perform and, if in doubt, are invited to contact the Festival Secretary and discuss concerns prior to making a decision.

 6 Photography, video and audio recording, and press photography